 But, bluntly, your organization can only be half-serious about retaining clients unless it measures and interprets the age of their relationships.
 Without this, your retention strategy will involve guess work.

-That’s where the Behavioral Benchmark performs an essential function and, at Accomplish, we are pleased to share this 5-step framework for managing the dynamics of tenure data.
+That’s where the Client Behavior Benchmark performs an essential function and, at Accomplish, we are pleased to share this 5-step framework for managing the dynamics of tenure data.

 What is client tenure and why is it important?